Diablo 3 Season 37 is over, so get ready for Season 38: Season of Ethereal Memory launching on March 27

-How did we get here?
-As always, it’s a combination of backstory and math.
-The Diablo 3 team announced the title would enter maintenance mode in Season 30, where it and subsequent seasons would follow a standard quarterly schedule, accompanied by a randomly selected returning theme.
-And they started out consistently — Seasons 30 and 31 both ran for 12 weeks and 2 days, while Season 32 extended a bit, adding two weeks to the runtime to account for both a PTR period and the launch of Diablo 4’s first expansion, Vessel of Hatred.
+Season 37 was on the longer end of the D3 seasonal spectrum, clocking in at 15 weeks and 2 days.
+We’re not breaking any historical records, but 107 days does not a quarter make, when the Diablo 3 team announced the title’s seasons would follow a standard quarterly schedule when it entered maintenance mode in Season 30 (accompanied by a randomly selected returning theme).
+They started out consistently — Seasons 30 and 31 both ran for 12 weeks and 2 days, while Season 32 extended a bit, adding two weeks to the runtime to account for both a PTR period and the launch of Diablo 4’s first expansion, Vessel of Hatred.

 Season 36 was also the first with a theme hitting its second repeat — the Lords of Hell theme ran in Seasons 25, 30, and 36.
-The trend continues with Season 37’s Forbidden Archives.
-Does this mean the pool of repeatable themes only has six options: Lords of Hell (Soul Shard gems), Forbidden Archives (Kanai’s Cube-o-Rama), Ethereal Memory (Ethereal weapons), Shades of the Nephalem (shadow clones/fourth cube slot), Light’s Calling (Angelic Crucibles), and the Eternal Conflict (Pandemonium buffs)?
+The trend continues with Season 37’s Forbidden Archives and Season 38’s Ethereal Memory.
+It appears more and more likely that the pool of repeatable themes only has six options: Lords of Hell (Soul Shard gems), Forbidden Archives (Kanai’s Cube-o-Rama), Ethereal Memory (Ethereal weapons), Shades of the Nephalem (shadow clones/fourth cube slot), Light’s Calling (Angelic Crucibles), and the Eternal Conflict (Pandemonium buffs).
 That’s relatively small for a recurring cycle and results in a continually shrinking (but easy to guess) pool.

 Now, we’ve noted before that a fair number of themes are integrated into the base game: Season 23’s Follower system revamp, Season 26’s Echoing Nightmares, Season 28’s Altar of Rites, and Season 29’s Visions of Enmity.
 But where are Season 21’s Trial of the Tempests, 18’s Season of the Triune, 17’s Season of Nightmares, 16’s Season of Grandeur, 15’s Boon of the Horadrim, or 14’s Season of Greed?
 They may not be “strong” themes as far as encouraging player engagement, but Blizzard has shown in the past that they can combine these — for example, activating extra goblins or double Horadric caches during other seasons.
 I’d love to see a larger option pool for a beloved title.

-Regardless, you can continue to enjoy Diablo 3 Season 37’s Kanai’s Cube-o-Rama for at least another month.
-We estimate Season 37 will end on March 1, and Season 38 will start on March 6.
+Regardless, you can continue to enjoy Diablo 3 Season 37’s Kanai’s Cube-o-Rama until March 22.
+Season 38 takes us back to wielding ethereal weapons starting March 27.
 See you in Sanctuary!

 Please consider supporting our Patreon!